department-of-veterans-affairs/next-build/README.md

 1. Clone the repo if you haven't.
    `git clone git@github.com:department-of-veterans-affairs/next-build.git`

-2. Clone the vets-website repo adjacent to next-build in the same parent directory.
+2. Clone the vets-website repo adjacent to next-build in the same parent directory. `git clone git@github.com:department-of-veterans-affairs/vets-website.git`.
+This is necessary to source some assets used by various FE widgets, like fonts and images.
-   `git clone git@github.com:department-of-veterans-affairs/vets-website.git`

-3. In the `vets-website/` directory, set node and yarn to the required versions: `nvm use 14.15.0` && `yarn set version 1.19.1`

-4. `yarn install` and `yarn build`.
-You are now done in vets-website.
-You may need to re-build vets-website occasionally in the future to ensure assets are up-to-date.

-5. In the `next-build/` directory, `nvm use 18` && `yarn set version stable`
+3. In the `next-build/` directory, `nvm use 18` && `yarn set version stable`

-6. Run `yarn install`.
+4. Run `yarn install`.

-7. Copy `envs/.env.example` to `envs/.env.local`.
+5. Copy `envs/.env.example` to `envs/.env.local`.
 This is a reasonable set of environment defaults for local development.

-8. Make sure your SOCKS access is running. (e.g. `vtk socks on`)
+6. Make sure your SOCKS access is running. (e.g. `vtk socks on`)

+7. In the `next-build` directory, run `BUILD_TYPE=vagovprod node ./scripts/yarn/vets-website-assets.mjs` to pull initial built assets from the `vets-website` repo.
+This will grab a bunch of files from a vets-website S3 bucket and place them into the appropriate `public/` folders.

-9. Run `yarn dev`.
+8. Run `yarn dev`.

 You will now have a Next.js development server running at http://localhost:3000, which will refresh with changes to your local environment.